 Every year travel becomes easier, faster, and the world becomes a little smaller.
 Because of this, more and more people are traveling to unfamiliar lands.
 For those who have lived their entire lives near sea level, a high altitude location can be a shock to the body.
 What happens to the air at higher altitudes, and what effects does it have on the body?
-Can taking the proper precautions minimize the negative effects?
+Can taking the proper precautions to minimize the negative effects?

-Air at Sea Level vs High Altitude
+Air at Sea Level vs. High Altitude

 The air we breathe is composed mainly of nitrogen and oxygen, and the percentages of each remain constant regardless of whether you are at sea level or high altitude.
 However, the higher the altitude, the lower the partial pressure of oxygen in the air.
-Partial pressure refers to the amount of oxygen molecules in any given amount of air.
+Partial pressure refers to the number of oxygen molecules in any given amount of air.
 At sea level, the partial pressure of oxygen is 159mmHg.
 At the summit of Mount Everest (8848m), the partial pressure drops to 53mmHg.

 Effects of High Altitude on the Body

-As you start increasing in altitude, the pressure starts to drop, and you try to breathe more to compensate for the lack in oxygen.
+As you start increasing in altitude, the pressure starts to drop, and you try to breathe more to compensate for the lack of oxygen.
 Even so, there is less oxygen in your system, and less oxygen reaching your muscles.
 Your physical performance won’t be at its peak, and you may find that you get tired much more easily than at sea level.

 Your body loses more water at higher altitudes, which can result in dehydration.
 The humidity is lower and sweat evaporates quicker.
-The strain of high altitude on your muscles can result in increased perspiration, and more water needs to be drank to counteract the effects of dehydration.
+The strain of high altitude on your muscles can result in increased perspiration, and more water needs to be drunk to counteract the effects of dehydration.
 High altitude can also boost metabolism and suppress your appetite, so you’ll need to actively try to eat enough food to maintain energy levels.